Quote extract from “Sound Doctrine: An Interview with Walter Murch“

-When people ask me what I do, I tell them I work with sound in film and theatre.
+When people ask me what I do, I tell them I work in sound.
 The most common response: “Oh, so music then?
 What do you play?”.
 It’s easy to understand why most people make the assumption.
-People don’t see sound within cinema or live performance as a separate entity.
+People don’t typically see sound as a separate entity.
 Sound isn’t seen as a concept that needs to be designed or produced or managed in any way.
-Surely, sound is just intrinsically linked to the visual performance, delivered on a “what you see is what you get” basis?
+It doesn’t develop or evolve in the way CGI or multi-media live performance or Virtual Reality has.
+Surely, sound is just intrinsically linked to the visual performance.
+What you see is what you get, right?

-There are plenty of films I could pull behind-the-scenes clips from to illustrate how this is almost never the case.
+There are plenty of sources I could pull behind-the-scenes clips from to illustrate how this is almost never the case.
 However, I felt this video on wildlife documentaries best argues this:

 You could be forgiven for misunderstanding the role of sound design.
 It hasn’t exactly been considered a household term since Walter Murch coined its first official film credit in 1979 for his work on Coppola’s Apocalypse Now.
 Up until then, the terms sound re-recordist or sound montage were deemed most appropriate for the emerging discipline.
 Music, a medium that dates back to the dawn of time, had already established itself successfully in the film landscape by this point.
 We can trace experiments back to Edison’s early days of cinema.
-Even so, it was unlikely the art of sound design would make much headway until the term began to pick up momentum.
+It seemed sound design as a technique wouldn’t make much headway until the term itself picked up momentum.

 Our lack of awareness was not limited to the world of film alone.
 Up until recently, sound design was virtually unheard of as a term in the world of theatre.
 It wasn’t until 2004, a full 35 years after Murch’s first film credit, that the Laurence Oliver awards finally decided it justified it’s own category and gave the first prestigious award to the controversial Jerry Springer: The Opera.

 Since then, we have seen the development of sound design as a medium in itself, rather than just a supporting platform.
 We have collectives such as the Sonic Arts Award; a challenge for artists worldwide to develop submissions in a range of different categories ranging from sound installations to experimental soundscapes.
 There are the G.A.N.G (Game Audio Network Guild) Awards, presented to those creating outstanding works in the field of videogames and interactive entertainment.
-And of course, sound designers are represented too amongst traditional mediums with the inclusion of categories in the Oscars and the BAFTAs.
+There are Game Audio meetups here in the UK and tons of others worldwide, including a grassroots conference at the Game Developers Conference.
+Sound designers are represented amongst traditional mediums too with the inclusion of categories in the Oscars and the BAFTAs.